AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/Items/Rarity and drop-rate systems.md

 ___

->This is a draft of 4-tier rarity system, which shall be discussed to choose it over [[6-tier rarity system sketch]].

 >[!attention]- Obsidian Community plug-in
 >This document uses *Table Extended* community plug-in.
 Please, install it in order to properly see below contents, if it is incomprehensive/bugged.
 It's absolutely safe and will apply only to this vault.
 >